New Grading Model Overview- Updated

 90–100% Outstanding.
 You are mastering the material at a high level.
 A

 80–89% Good effort.
-You have a solid grasp of the material with some small gaps.
+You have a solid grasp with some small gaps.
 B

 70–79% You are meeting the basic requirements.
 Some areas need more work.
 C